duanyf2211/mongo-cxx-driver/docs/content/mongocxx-v3/installation.md

  VS    |   n/a    |    n/a      | 14 (2015) Update 3
  boost |    -     |   1.67.0    |      1.60.0

-Versions older the the ones listed may not work and are not supported; use them at your own risk.
+Versions older than the ones listed may not work and are not supported; use them at your own risk.

 Versions newer than the ones listed above should work; if you